AhmedAmin90/sociality-react/README.md

 - I followed the design:

 ![screenshot](src/assets/imgs/design.png)
-- I assume that this platform is working on laptops and tablets screen sizes, so I adjust style for some important parts in the desing according to these screen sizes, and it is not responsive for other sizes.
+- I assume that this platform is working on laptops and tablets screen sizes, so I adjust the style for some important parts in the design according to these screen sizes, and it is not responsive for other sizes.
 1. Laptop:
 ![screenshot](src/assets/imgs/res-laptop.png) 7
 2. Tablet: